danbev/learning-quantum-computing/README.md

 ```

-Even though the we are dealing with complex numbers, we are still really working
+Even though we are dealing with complex numbers, we are still really working
 with coefficients that are scaling some basis vector:
 ```
         ^